ibexa/documentation-developer/docs/updating/5_update_2.5.md

     `php bin/console doctrine:schema:update --em=<ENTITY_MANAGER_NAME> --force`

-### VCL configuration for Fastly
+#### VCL configuration for Fastly

-If you use Fastly, update your VCL with the following configuration:
+If you use Fastly, update your VCL.

+Locate the `vendor/ezsystems/ezplatform-http-cache-fastly/fastly/ez_main.vcl` file and copy the following lines to your VCL configuration:

 ```
 if (req.restarts == 0 && resp.status == 301 && req.http.x-fos-original-url) {